 Please read carefully.

-This course is for undergraduates to learn basic concepts and
+This course is for undergraduate students to learn basic concepts and

 techniques in algorithms and complexity.

 Wu (email@example.com), ITE 235.
 Office hour: Tuesday and